starfinanz/realm-core/test/bench/rpi/README.md

   Features  : half thumb fastmult vfp edsp neon vfpv3 tls vfpv4 idiva idivt vfpd32 lpae evtstrm crc32 ...
   Hardware  : BCM2709

+## Cross-Compilation

+_Hypothesis:_ Compiling core on a Raspberry Pi directly is too slow.

+Cross-compiling a static version of core and copying it to the device is a viable solution if this hypothesis is confirmed.